robertrumney/unused-tag-cleaner/README.md

 ## Features

-- **Comprehensive Tag Scan**: Scans all enabled scenes and C# script files in the project to determine which tags are in use, capturing both statically placed objects in scenes and dynamically assigned tags in scripts.
+- **Comprehensive Tag Scan**: Scans all enabled scenes, assets, and prefabs, and C# script files in the project to determine which tags are in use, capturing both statically placed objects in scenes and dynamically assigned tags in scripts.
+- **Configurable Scan Options**: Includes an option to extend the scan to assets and prefabs, allowing for a more thorough cleanup.
-- **Identify Unused Tags**: Lists all tags that are not used in any part of the project, whether in scenes or assigned programmatically in scripts.
+- **Identify Unused Tags**: Lists all tags that are not used in any part of the project, whether in scenes, assets, prefabs, or assigned programmatically in scripts.
 - **Remove Unused Tags**: Provides an option to delete all identified unused tags with a single click, keeping your Tag Manager clean and relevant.

 ## Installation